bravomikekilo/mxconsole/README.md

 ## Build tools
 1. bazel
+2. node.js and bower(actually we only need bower to do bower install, so just `npm install -g bower` should be fine`)
-1. optional: node.js (for frontend build)
+3. optional: gulp and other node.js module(for frontend build only)

 ## Installation
 - normal installation